hubmapconsortium/antibody-api/server/manual_test_files/README.md

 The reason that there is a .csv and .pdf upload is because the .csv file makes reference (optional) to a pdf.

 Go to [https://app.globus.org/groups](https://app.globus.org/groups).
-You need to be added to a group that has 'data provider' capabilities.
+You need to be added to a group that has 'data provider' capabilities (i.e., the HuBMAP-Testing-Group).
 If you are in more than one group you need to specify which one you are going to use.

 ```